JuanITRecruiter/juanITRecruiter/README.md

-- 👋 Hi, I’m @juansproutlatam
+- 👋 Hi, I’m @JuanITRecruiter
 - 👀 I’m interested in recruiting sofware developers in latinamerica for North American and European Clients
 - 🌱 I’m currently learning how to use GITHUB to recruit and find specific skills
 - 💞️ I’m looking to collaborate on job applications and linkedin and CV optimization